reflex-media/lesgo-docs/docs/advance/object-store.md

 # Object Store

-Lesgo! is pre-configured with AWS S3 for object storage.
+Lesgo! uses AWS S3 for object storage.

 ## Configuration

-Update the following environment variables
+Update the following environment variables to start using AWS S3.

 ```bash
 # Set the AWS S3 region.
 Remove if using the default AWS region